Energinet-DataHub/ARCHIVED-geh-post-office/README.md

 - timeseries

 All documents inserted into each of the topics will then be processed and placed in a collection of documents corresponding to the topic.
-This means that when a domain place a document in the `timeseries` topic, this document will only be peekable using the `timeseries` type on the outbound end of the Post Office.
+This means that when a domain places a document in the `timeseries` topic, this document will only be peekable using the `timeseries` type on the outbound end of the Post Office.

 ### Format